NATA Frequent Questions

-- What are the steps in the National-scale Air Toxics Assessment?
+- What are the steps in the National Air Toxics Assessment?

-- What is CMAQ and how was it used in the 2011 NATA?
+- What are CMAQ and AERMOD, and how did EPA use them in NATA?

-- Why were Alaska, Hawaii, Puerto Rico, the Virgin Islands, and other territories not included in the CMAQ modeling?
+- Why did you exclude Alaska, Hawaii, Puerto Rico, the Virgin Islands, and other territories from CMAQ modeling?

-- Why is EPA using computer modeling techniques instead of actual measurements to estimate concentrations and exposures?
+- Why is EPA using computer modeling instead of actual measurements to estimate concentrations and exposures?

-- What improvements have been made in the 2011 NATA?
+- What improvements did EPA make in the 2014 NATA?

-- What kind of changes were made in the 2011 NATA as a result of the review by the States?
+- What kind of changes were made in the 2014 NATA because of the review by the states?

 - How does EPA estimate cancer risk?

-- Why are primary biogenic emissions not included from Alaska, Hawaii, Puerto Rico, and the Virgin Islands?
+- Why aren't primary biogenic emissions included from Alaska, Hawaii, Puerto Rico and the Virgin Islands?

-- A portion of the estimated risk is due to “background."
+- Part of the estimated risk is due to “background."
 What is background?

-- A portion of the estimated risk is due to secondary formation, and it varies across the country.
-What is it?
+- Part of the estimated risk is due to "secondary formation," which is widespread across the country.
+What is secondary formation?

 - What does EPA believe constitutes an acceptable level of risk?